MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 Now that the node tree is set up, you can use it as a template to quickly prepare 3D models.

 The first thing you need to do is replace whatever geometry is currently being used with a default geometry.
-This makes the template file lightweight so that it will load quickly when you open it.
+This makes the template file lightweight so that it loads quickly when you open it.
 To do this:

 1. Select the file icon to activate the geometry file menu in the upper pane.

-2. Change the **Geometry File** field to say **default.bgeo**, and then select **Reload Geometry**.
+2. Change the **Geometry File** field to **default.bgeo**, and then select **Reload Geometry**.

     This refreshes the geometry so that it's a generic cube.

 3. Change the file name to something generic like **Template**.